openebs-archive/openebs-docs/docs/Kafka.md

  kubectl apply -f 05-service-kafka.yml kubectl apply -f 06-kafka-statefulset.yml
 ```
-Running the above commands creates 3 node zookeeper ensemble and a 3 node Kafka cluster which uses OpenEBS volumes.
+Running the above commands creates 3 node Zookeeper ensemble and a 3 node Kafka cluster which uses OpenEBS volumes.

 **Note:** Kafka is a distributed system that uses Zookeeper to track the status of Kafka cluster nodes.